paaraujo/quasittudenet/README.md

 # Installation

 The project was tested on `Ubuntu 20.04` and `Python 3.8.10`.
-Other used libraries can be found in the [requirements.txt](requirements.txt) file.
+Other libraries used in this project can be found in the [requirements.txt](requirements.txt) file.
 After cloning the repository, you can create a custom environment using the following command:

 ```bash
 python3 python3 -m venv env
 ```

-The, proceed with the installation of the required libraries:
+Then, proceed with the installation of the required libraries:

 ```bash
 source env/bin/activate